scott-lydon/ParkMyWheels/README.md

 # Functional Design Note
 - There are two endpoints called for parking spots, one for metered parking, and one for non-metered parking.
 While handling the responses from both endpoints are similar processes.
 There are two reasons I decided to keep the handlers as 2 separate lines of execution and not combine them.

   - The two different endpoints use two different sets of conventions.
-For example, metered parking returns a dictionary with the latitude and longitude as values for a key titled: "location", while non metered parking has the otherwise similar key named: "Geom."
+For example, metered parking returns a dictionary with the latitude and longitude as values for a key titled: "location", while non-metered parking has the otherwise similar key named: "Geom."

   - Keeping the two functions separate helps avoid race conditions.